JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

 It serves as an alternative to traditional templating systems such as JSP and FreeMarker.

  * [Micronaut](https://micronaut.io/) is a modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.
 It comes with a lot of built-in, handy features.

+ * [Javalin](https://javalin.io) is a very lightweight web framework for Kotlin and Java which supports WebSockets, HTTP2 and async requests.
+Javalin’s main goals are simplicity, a great developer experience, and first class interoperability between Kotlin and Java.

  * The available options for persistence include direct JDBC access, JPA, as well as using NoSQL databases through their Java drivers.
 For JPA, the [kotlin-jpa compiler plugin](/docs/reference/compiler-plugins.html#jpa-support) adapts